Mehdi Bayani

-Mehdi Bayani (مهدی بیانی; 1906 – February 6, 1968) was the founder and the first head of the National Library of Iran, specialist in Persian manuscripts and calligraphy, writer, researcher, and professor at the University of Tehran.
+Mehdi Bayani (مهدی بیانی; 1906 – 6 February 1968) was the founder and the first head of the National Library of Iran, specialist in Persian manuscripts and calligraphy, writer, researcher, and professor at the University of Tehran.

 Life and careers

-Mehdi Bayani was born in 1906 in Hamedan, Iran.
+Mehdi Bayani was born in 1906 in Hamedan, Qajar Iran.
 His father, "Mirza Mohammad Khan Mostofi Farahani", was from the succession of teachers and accountant of Farahan and his maternal ancestor was "Mirza Soleimaan Bayan ol-Saltaneh Farahani", the head of the royal exchequer and the author of "the treatise on the rules of clerking and accounting".
 At the age of two, his father died and his mother came to Tehran with him and other children.
 He studied elementary and calligraphy in the primary schools of "Aqdasiyeh" and "Ashraf".
 He spent his high school years at the Dar ul-Funun then entered the "Teachers High College" (now Kharazmi University) for a bachelor's degree in literary and philosophical sciences.
 After receiving his bachelor's degree, he entered University of Tehran.
 In 1945, received a doctorate in the field of "Persian language and literature" from the University of Tehran.

 After passing the training course of the officer's college and military service, Bayani started teaching Persian language and Persian literature in 1933, while working in the library of the "Teachers High College", and in 1934 he was appointed the director of the public library of Islamic sciences.
 In this position, he collected books from the "Royal Library" and the "Library of Islamic Sciences" to establish the "National Library of Iran" and after the establishment of this library in 1937, he became its director.